 Accelerated Master of Science in Finance Program

 The benefit of the accelerated program is it allows students to complete some graduate courses while still earning their undergraduate degree.
 In addition, students have the potential to reduce their time until graduation (e.g., students can start completing their graduate-level coursework during their junior year) and save money (e.g., students are not charged an application fee and potentially could double count one course).
-The accelerated program creates an easier transition into graduate school (i.e., a known admission into graduate school while still an undergraduate and a constant connection with UTSA faculty and staff).
+The accelerated program creates an easier transition into graduate school (i.e., a known admission into graduate school while still an undergraduate and a constant connection with UT San Antonio faculty and staff).

 Program Admission Requirements

-Students applying to the Accelerated Program in Finance must meet the following criteria1: 1) a current UTSA student, 2) completion of 60 semester credit hours in the semester of application, 3) a minimum grade point average of 3.0, and 4) earn a B.B.A. degree in Finance or other relevant STEM or business domains.
+Students applying to the Accelerated Program in Finance must meet the following criteria1: 1) a current UT San Antonio student, 2) completion of 60 semester credit hours in the semester of application, 3) a minimum grade point average of 3.0, and 4) earn a B.B.A. degree in Finance or other relevant STEM or business domains.
 Applicants need to apply online2 for the accelerated program in Finance and will be provided additional information upon receipt of their submission.

 This program is tailored to cater to two distinct groups of individuals:

-- UTSA students who aspire to pursue a Bachelor of Business Administration (B.B.A.) in Finance or other relevant business domains and a Master of Science (M.S.) in Finance.
+- UT San Antonio students who aspire to pursue a Bachelor of Business Administration (B.B.A.) in Finance or other relevant business domains and a Master of Science (M.S.) in Finance.
 After appropriate consultation and approval from the program advisor, these students would be able to replace some of the required M.S. courses with graduate electives.
 This would remove unnecessary repetition across the courses and allow students to customize the program to better serve their professional needs.

 Degree Requirements